 Step 2: Deep cleaning your new home

 Once you’ve managed to complete the design foundations for your new home, the next most important step is deep cleaning.
 Buying a property that’s already been loved and lived in will likely leave you with a unhygienic home that requires a full detox.
 You will need to go further than a simple vacuum to get rid of years of built up dirt and bacteria.
+You might even want to get a professional cleaning company in.

 Start off by throwing out any rubbish that’s been left in your property.
 This will clear a blank canvas from which your new home can begin to flourish.
 If you’ve chosen not to repaint your walls, you must wipe them down with a sponge and some warm soapy water to remove the layers of dust and grime.
 Next, take some antibacterial wipes and clean the skirting boards and door frames in each room.
 Making sure that you capture excess dust rather than letting it fly away.